amy34268/Todo-List-Application/README.md

 #Phase 4: Task 3

-- Writer class and ToDoList class should not have separated DELIMITER, they should be the same value at all time
+- Coupling Issue:  Writer class and ToDoList class should not have separated DELIMITER, they should be the same value at all time

-   Improvement: import static persistence.Reader.DELIMITER in toDoList class, so the change in the constant in Writer will also reflect on ToDoList
+  Improvement:     import static persistence.Reader.DELIMITER in toDoList class, so the change in the constant in
+                   Writer will also reflect on ToDoList

--  When setting UI elements suc has JButtons ("ADD") and setActionCommand("ADD"), the String "ADD" should be the same value at all time
+- Coupling Issue:  When setting UI elements such as JButtons ("ADD") and setActionCommand("ADD"), the String "ADD" should be the same value at all time

-    Improvement:  created private static final String for all JButtons, so the change on the constant in the element's name in the UI class will also reflect on its actionPerformed
+  Improvement:     Created private static final String for all JButtons,
+                   so the change on the constant in the element's name in the UI class will also reflect on its actionPerformed

--  GUI Main and JFrame setup are in the same class(as methods) as  UI elements in ToDOListGUI, which can be extracted
+- Cohesion Issue:  GUI Main and JFrame setup are in the same class(as methods) as  UI elements in ToDOListGUI, which can be extracted

-    Improvement: main method and runForMain method (JFrame setup)  are extracted from ToDOListGUI Class (the rest of UI set up) and moved to the Main Class (which used to be for the old Console UI)
+  Improvement:     main method and runForMain method (JFrame setup)  are extracted from ToDOListGUI Class (the rest
+                   of UI set up) and moved to the Main Class (which used to be for the old Console UI)

-- Save and Load Functions can be separated from GUI and make them into a new Class.
+- Cohesion Issue:  Save and Load Functions can be separated from GUI and make them into a new Class.